 Genworth names Thomas McInerney CEO

-McInerney, who was a member of the global management board of ING Insurance from October 2009 through December 2010, is now in charge of a company trying to convince markets and bond rating agencies of the benefits of its mortgage insurance business.
+McInerney, who was a member of the global management board of ING Insurance from October 2009 through December 2010, is now in charge of a company that is trying to convince markets and bond rating agencies of the benefits of its mortgage insurance business.

 "This is a positive, but they still have problems.
 McInerney has experience, but it's still wait and see," said a Genworth shareholder, who declined to be named.